 Unlike most other operations, SSDI can progress continuously through day and night provided that required dispersant volumes can be supplied to the site.
-The SSDI reduces the amount oil reaching the surface and thereby reduces the potential for oil to reach the shoreline or impact birds and mammals.
+The SSDI reduces the amount of oil reaching the surface and thereby reduces the potential for oil to reach the shoreline or impact birds and mammals.

-Limitations-Because SSDI has only been used once, less is known about the biological and long-term impacts on the ecosystem than for other responses.
-Localized increases in toxicity within the water column are expected due to enhanced oil bioavailability from droplet formation, and as the oil is biodegraded, a measurable reduction in dissolved oxygen has been reported (Kessler et al. 2011, Figure 6.2).
+Because SSDI has been used only once, less is known about the biological and long-term impacts on the ecosystem than for other responses.
+Localized increases in toxicity within the water column are expected due to enhanced oil bioavailability from droplet formation, and as the oil is biodegraded, a measurable reduction in dissolved oxygen has been reported (Kessler et al., 2011a; see Figure 6.2).

-Aerobic biodegradation is a key process for removing dispersed oil from the ecosystem by transforming hydrocarbons to CO2 and water, but depending on site-specific conditions, concentration of dispersed oil, nutrient levels, etc., there may be mitigating circumstances where it is less effective.
-For example, suspended droplets may be incorporated into marine snow and carried to the seafloor (Passow 2016; see Chapter 2) where they may biodegrade more slowly or impact benthic organisms.
-In general, there is less known about the biota at depth to judge the potential impacts of dispersed oil on the ecosystem.
+Aerobic biodegradation is a key process for removing dispersed oil from the ecosystem by transforming hydrocarbons to $CO_2$ and water, but depending on site-specific conditions, concentration of dispersed oil, nutrient levels, etc., there may be mitigating circumstances where it is less effective.
+For example, suspended droplets may be incorporated into marine snow and carried to the seafloor (Passow, 2016; see Chapter 2) where they may biodegrade more slowly or impact